 - Policies and Procedures

 Excellent customer service strives to meet the needs and expectations of the university community and its stakeholders while complying with appropriate federal, state and local regulations.

-Business Affairs is committed to making customers and their needs a primary focus.
+Finance and Administration is committed to making customers and their needs a primary focus.
 Each department’s approach to providing effective customer service may vary; however, there are three fundamental expectations for all customer service programs in the division:

 - owning the processes or procedures from start to finish, regardless of the number of offices or service providers that are involved;